Efficiency vs. Acceleration: How Mercedes' Superior Aero Package and ERS Outpaced Ferrari in Shanghai

 V-Max Mastery: Kimi Antonelli’s Mercedes W17 maintains a superior aerodynamic balance, pulling away from the Ferrari SF-26 during the final sectors in Shanghai.

-The technical gap between Mercedes and Ferrari was clearly defined on the long straights of the Shanghai International Circuit.
-While the Ferrari SF-26 showcased the best standing-start traction on the grid—thanks to a high-torque engine mapping—it fell victim to its own aerodynamic drag.
+The technical gap between Mercedes and Ferrari was never more clearly defined than on the punishing 1.2km back straight of the Shanghai International Circuit.
+While the Ferrari SF-26 showcased the most impressive standing-start traction on the 2026 grid—thanks to an aggressive, high-torque engine mapping—it eventually fell victim to its own aerodynamic drag and electrical limitations.

 Comments